 - Renewable energy – As thankful as I am for all the good things fossil fuels helped create – planes, roads and big screen TV’s – it’s time to gently escort them out like a drunk relative at Thanksgiving.
 A home solar system lets you use renewable energy to power your home.

 - Save on electricity – How much you save depends on how you pay for the roof solar system.
-Go to the Energy Sage calculator* to see how much you will pay for and save with a home solar power system.
+Use a solar calculator to see how much you will pay for and save with a home solar power system.

 - Solar storage - If you also get solar storage you get to tell people you’re off the grid.
 When a storm takes the power out you still get TV and heat.